Henry-ai443/Henry-ai443/README.md

 - 📡 Exploring Docker, APIs, and cloud infrastructure (AWS/GCP)

 - 📚 **StudyHub** - a plartform where students and everyone can join and discuss topics of interests(DONE)
 - **COG PORTAL / WEBSITE** - A church website for my Church General conference Church Of God Seventh Day.
 In this website you should be abble to interact with every church facility.
+(REACT + MYSQL + DRF)

+- **INSTAPAY ** - A payment gateway ( svelte)

 ---

 ## 🎯 Goals

 - 🚀 **Master Data Structures & Algorithms** in 6 months
-- 🧠 Get certified in **Ethical Hacking & Cybersecurity**
 - 🤖 Contribute to **Open Source AI/ML Projects**
 - 🎓 Pursue a **Master’s in IT** and a **PhD in Computer Science**
 - 🏢 Launch my tech startup: **NovaWorks**